Shaaali/identity-apps/docs/guides/authentication/conditional-auth/write-your-first-script.md

 -  Customize the login flow in your application and enable `Username and Password` authentication.

--  Create two user groups named `manager` and `employee` and assign customer accounts to them.
+-  Create two user groups named `manager` and `employee` and assign user accounts to them.
 For instructions, see the following:
    -  <a :href="$withBase('/guides/users/manage-groups/')">Managing groups</a>
-   -  <a :href="$withBase('/guides/users/manage-groups/')">Managing customers</a>
+   -  <a :href="$withBase('/guides/users/manage-groups/')">Managing users</a>

 ## Start with the default script